hazzahs/project-hack-supply-chain/ANALYTICAL_APPROACH.md

 3. Identify the most influential business factor from PCA loadings.
 4. Train/test a model that predicts risk likelihood.
 5. Present decision-ready outputs in a multi-view Dash interface.
+6. Load persona-specific summary instructions from external prompt files so narrative behaviour can be updated without editing Python source.

 ### 1a.
 Workflow Flowchart